-Notes to the consolidated financial statements 30 June 2023
+Notes to the consolidated financial statements 30 June 2024

-1. Summary of accounting policies
+1. Summary of material accounting policy information

 The principal accounting policies adopted in the preparation of these consolidated financial statements are set out below.
 These policies have been consistently applied to all the years presented unless otherwise stated.
 The financial statements are for the Group consisting of The College of Law Limited and its controlled entities.